Members visit free all year! Join or renew today.

 Sunshine: Female, born November 12, 2004 at Montgomery Zoo in Alabama.
 She arrived at the Zoo on January 14, 2006.

-Our aardvarks share an exhibit with meerkats in the Small Mammal House.
-Being nocturnal, they are often asleep during the day - be sure to check their den if you don't see them.
+Sunshine shares an exhibit with meerkats in the Small Mammal House.
+Being nocturnal, she is often asleep during the day - be sure to check her den if you don't see her.

 Small Mammal House